sphinx-gallery/sphinx-gallery/doc/configuration.rst

-The path you specify in ``backreferences_dir`` (here we choose ``gen_modules/backreferences``) will be populated with ReStructuredText files.
+The path you specify in ``backreferences_dir`` (here we choose ``gen_modules/backreferences``) will be populated with ReStructuredText files, with names ending with '.examples'.
 Each .rst file will contain a reduced version of the gallery specific to every function/class that is used across all the examples and belonging to the modules listed in ``doc_module``.
+Note that backreference files will be generated for all objects.
+Objects that are not used in any example will have an empty file to prevent inclusion errors during autodoc parsing.

 ``backreferences_dir`` should be a string or ``pathlib.Path`` object that is **relative** to the ``conf.py`` file, or ``None``.
 It is ``None`` by default.